GIDOO-code/Sudoku_Solver_Generator-v2/brief__Manual__.md

 ## 2.1 Solve / Solve
 ### Solve / Undo / SolveUp / InitialState
 - "Solve" Solve the problem one step.
-Sometimes the same algorithm determines multiple cell candidates.
+Sometimes the same algorithm determines multiple cells candidates.
 - 'Undo' returns state by one step.
 - "SolveUp" solves to the complete.
 - "InitialState" returns to the initial state